 Using sour cream instead of milk will create a batter that's a bit thicker than you may expect.
 That's normal!

-How do you make gluten-free coffee cake from scratch
+Tips for making a great gluten-free coffee cake from scratch

 Three are three necessary parts to classic coffee cake: fluffy moist vanilla cake, a cinnamon sugar ribbon, and a cinnamon streusel topping.
 A vanilla glaze is the optional icing on the cake.